Code-Institute-Submissions/Ivolunteer/README.md

 **Errors encountered and resolved during development process**

-- Display issue with the two depart forms on the Get Involved page merging horizontally on smaller devices.
+- Display issue with the two seperate forms on the Get Involved page merging horizontally on smaller devices.

   - Issue resolved by changing the grid layout from multiple rows and cols to single row containing 2 cols with the separate form content.